K15t/viewport-uploader/ROADMAP.md

 ## Check

-- Return promise in viewportTheme.create that resolves if theme could be created / already is created, rejects otherwise then only `return viewportTheme.create();` in `create` task in `gulpfile.js`
+  then only `return viewportTheme.create();` in `create` task in `gulpfile.js`
 - Does viewportTheme.upload() return stream or why can pipe ?
 - Difference if pipes to upload before or after dest write ?